SAP-samples/ui5-typescript-walkthrough/steps/09/README.md

 -   We pass the `id` "walkthrough" to our component through the `ComponentContainer` constructor's settings argument.
 This `id` helps us identify our component among others that may be created during the application's runtime.

--   To ensure the `id` of our component is unique and avoid any mix-ups, we set the `autoPrefixId` property to `true`.
+-   To ensure the `id` of our component is unique and avoid any mix-ups, we set the `autoPrefixId` property to "true".
 This automatically adds a prefix to the ID of the Component, which is the ID of the ComponentContainer followed by a single dash \("-"/).

 -   For better loading performance, we set the `async` property to "true".
 This allows the component and its dependencies to load in the background without blocking other parts of the application.